DonTseTse/bash_commons/string_handling.md

 ### get_string_bytelength()
 Gives the byte length of `$1`.
 Characters which are part of the ASCII set are encoded on 1 byte, hence, for strings which contain only
-ASCII characters, the byte length is also the string length.
-Characters from other sets like f.ex. é, à, å, etc. require 2 or more bytes and lead to higher bytelength than string length.
+ASCII characters, the byte length and the string length correspond.
+Characters from other sets like f.ex. é, à, å, etc. require 2 or more bytes and lead to a higher byte length than string length.
 Uses the *C* locale internally.
 <table>
 	<tr><td><b>Param.</b></td><td align="center"><code>$1</code></td><td width="90%">string to get the bytelength of</td></tr>
 	<tr><td><b>Pipes</b></td><td align="center"><code>stdout</code></td><td>the bytelength of <code>$1</code></td></tr>